-I think I read a James Bond novel that described the famed spy getting up in the morning and starting out the day with an ice cold shower.
-It purportedly increased his alertness, which would be important for someone who is trying to achieve situational awareness.
+I think I read a James Bond novel that described the famed spy getting up in the morning and starting the day with an ice-cold shower.
+It purportedly increased his alertness, which would be necessary for someone who is trying to achieve situational awareness.

 I may not be worried about Goldfinger or Dr. No, but I definitely want to reap the benefits of taking cold showers.
 But, to be honest, it’s been something that continues to be more or less out of reach.

-Maybe because it’s summer, I found out my water temperature won’t go below 70 degrees.
+Maybe because it’s summer, I found out my water temperature won’t go below seventy degrees.
 And true hydrotherapy starts there, but this could be okay.
-I’ve found that 80 degrees is nice and cool and preferable to a hot shower, at times.
-75 degrees, surprisingly, starts to get a little uncomfortable.
-More so than I’d like to admit, considering I’ve been in rivers whose temps are in the 50’s.
+I’ve found that a temperature of eighty degrees is nice and preferable to a hot shower, at times.
+Seventy-five degrees, surprisingly, starts to get a little uncomfortable.
+More so than I’d like to admit, considering I’ve been in rivers whose temps are in the fifty’s.
 Granted, I was wearing a wet suit.

 How do you get the temperature down?
 (I’m not sure it’s worth asking if you get used to it.)
 I started by progressively decreasing the temperature of the water in my shower after a workout (when my body tends to be overheated).
-This turned out to be a pretty effective strategy because starting out with freezing water was something I was really shying away from.
+This turned out to be a pretty effective strategy because starting with freezing water was something I was resisting.

-What I learned was that when it comes down to it, I’m not sure I need to torture myself with a truly cold shower from start to finish.
+What I learned was that when it comes down to it, I’m not sure I need to torture myself with a freezing shower from start to finish.
 After all, there are benefits to a hot shower, as well.
 They can also help decrease muscle soreness.

-I’m still going to work at it but I think I’ve found a happy medium.
-When I’m really hot (e.g. after a run on a hot day) a cold shower could be beneficial.
-But when it’s cold out and I’m sore after hitting the gym a hot shower might also do me some good.
+I’m still going to work at it, but I think I’ve found a happy medium.
+When I’m really warm (e.g., after a run on a hot day), a cold shower could be beneficial.
+But when it’s cold out, and I’m sore after hitting the gym, a hot shower might also do me some good.